IT Strategy

 Challenge

 Therefore, the challenges are plentiful: Which services might be outsourced without compromising on the competitive edge?
 Is this an option at all when confidentiality of data is of utmost priority?
 How to maintain the quality and flexibility of services?
-How to judge, which internal IT costs and which outsourcing prices are justified by the respective service provided?
+How to judge, which internal IT costs and which outsourcing prices are justified for the respective service provided?

 Solution